Community-Academic Scholars

 Program Overview

-Scholars from disciplines across campus work with an academic mentor and a mentor from a community organization to address critical issues related to health, poverty, and/or social inequality.
+Scholars from disciplines across campus work with an academic mentor and a mentor from a community organization to conduct community-engaged research on any topic.
 Each scholar will contribute to a research project designed to directly benefit community members served by the partner organization.
 This includes research projects, surveys, program evaluations, needs assessments, or similar projects.

 During the 10-week program, students develop applied research skills for measuring and maximizing impact in their work.
 Scholars come together each week for a coffee hour and facilitated discussion.
 Invited speakers provide practical guidance to the group, covering topics such as: